-Assess the risk-reward balance of our compensation programs to X Do not pay guaranteed bonuses. mitigate undue risks.
-Pay the vast majority of executive compensation in the form of Do not provide excessive perquisites. Х incentive awards.
-Emphasize the use of equity compensation to promote executive Do not reprice our underwater stock option awards without Х retention and reward long-term value creation. stockholder approval.
-Take into consideration the compensation levels of an appropriate and Do not allow executives to participate in the determination of their Х relevant peer group of companies when setting compensation. own compensation.
-Engage an independent compensation consultant to advise our Board Do not allow for pledging of our common stock or for employees Х and Compensation Committee. to hedge or sell short our common stock.
-Require our NEOs to satisfy meaningful stock ownership guidelines to strengthen the alignment with our stockholders' interests.

-Cap the maximum payout under our annual incentive awards and maximum vesting percentage of our PSUs
+- Assess the risk-reward balance of our compensation programs to mitigate undue risks. - Pay the vast majority of executive compensation in the form of incentive awards. - Emphasize the use of equity compensation to promote executive retention and reward long-term value creation. - Take into consideration the compensation levels of an appropriate and relevant peer group of companies when setting compensation. - Engage an independent compensation consultant to advise our Board and Compensation Committee. - Require our NEOs to satisfy meaningful stock ownership guidelines to strengthen the alignment with our stockholders' interests. - Cap the maximum payout under our annual incentive awards and maximum vesting percentage of our PSUs